 Each of these activities needs to be done with an emphasis on simultaneously developing strong trusting relationships and opportunities for individuals to “do what they do best and link to the rest” as Jeff Jarvis states, author of What Would Google Do?

-On Thursday, November 29th, I will be offering a workshop on The Art of Working as an Ecosystem, where we will explore practical tools and processes to help people “see the system” and connect and cross-pollinate their work.
+On Wednesday, April 3rd,, I will be offering an on-line workshop on The Art of Working as an Ecosystem, where we will explore practical tools and processes to help people “see the system” and connect and cross-pollinate their work.
 I hope you will join us!